 There are many amongst us who fall sick even with slight exposure to a change in weather, or if they come in contact with someone who is sick.
 Yes, I’m talking about those people who have a really weak immune system.

-Warm peppermint tea has antibacterial properties that cure fevers, coughs, and colds.
-Having this soothing drink regularly will not only kill the germs causing different ailments, but it will also prevent bacteria from entering your body, hence preventing future diseases.
+Warm peppermint tea has antibacterial properties that may help treat fevers, coughs, and colds.
+Having this soothing drink regularly will not only help to kill the germs causing different ailments, but it may also help prevent bacteria from entering your body, hence preventing future diseases.
 The vitamin B, antioxidants, calcium, and potassium present in the peppermint leaf extract work as antibodies to fight off serious ailments and keep you healthy and happy (22).

 22. Helps You Sleep Better